kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

   - "/blog/happy-birthday-kyma"
 ---

 Kyma is already 1 year old and we have a feeling it has only recently been open-sourced.
 Let me take you on a journey to the past to bring back the most interesting moments.
-Once we look back, let's see what the future brings.
+Once we look back, let us see what the future brings.

 <!-- overview -->